Madhav1422/TCDA-Net/README.md

 ## 9. Hardware Requirements

-* GPU recommended (NVIDIA CUDA-supported)
+ GPU recommended (NVIDIA CUDA-supported)
-* Minimum: 8 GB VRAM (for batch size = 16)
+ Minimum: 8 GB VRAM (for batch size = 16)

 Approximate runtime:

+ ## Runtime

+The full experimental run (all models across all seeds) requires approximately 4 days on the specified hardware.

-* Several hours depending on GPU capability
+Runtime may vary depending on GPU capability.

-* Full run includes all models and seeds
+A single model run (one seed) typically takes several hours.

 ---

 ## 10. Notes

-* Only dataset paths need modification before execution
-* No manual intervention is required after starting the script
-* Ensure correct folder naming and class labels
+Only dataset paths need modification before execution No manual intervention is required after starting the script Ensure correct folder naming and class labels
-* Outputs are automatically saved and organised
+ Outputs are automatically saved and organised

 ---